Inotiv: Treatment of beagles at facility in Cumberland, Virginia

 After an inspection on March 8, 2022 found five repeat violations, including unsafe conditions, animal injuries, and mold and feces in the food supply, Virginia Senators Mark Warner and Tim Kaine sent a letter to the USDA requesting that the facility's license be temporarily revoked.

 The United States Department of Justice filed a complaint against the company in federal district court on May 19, 2022, seeking an injunction to stop the company from breeding, selling, or otherwise dealing in beagles at the facility.
 U.S. District Court Judge Norman K. Moon granted the injunction.
 The government also seized nearly 150 beagles from the site that were in desperate need of medical treatment denied by the company.

 In a settlement reached in July 2022, the company agreed to no longer engage in activities at the Cumberland site that require an Animal Welfare Act license and to relinquish the nearly 4,000 beagles at the facility to the Humane Society of the United States.
 The company was also ordered to pay a portion of the adoption costs.
 The remainder of the costs were covered by dog rescue charities.
 This represented the largest animal welfare seizure in the history of the Humane Society.
 The Humane Society transported the dogs to a network of shelters across the United States and by September 1, 2022, all of the dogs had been adopted.
 One of the beagles was adopted by Meghan, Duchess of Sussex and Prince Harry, Duke of Sussex.
 Another rescued puppy was adopted by New Jersey Governor Phil Murphy and is now the First Dog of New Jersey.

 In June 2024, the company pleaded guilty to conspiring to violate the Animal Welfare Act of 1966 and conspiring to violate the Clean Water Act, agreeing to pay $22 million in fines, including the largest-ever fine imposed by the Department of Justice in an animal welfare case, as well as agreeing to pay an additional $13.5 million toward animal welfare and environmental projects, law enforcement expenses, and improvements to facilities.

 Alleged illegal importation of monkeys

-In August 2023, the U.S. Securities and Exchange Commission investigated the company for possible violations of the Foreign Corrupt Practices Act for knowing using monkeys that were illegally captured in national parks and protected wild habitats.
+In August 2023, the U.S. Securities and Exchange Commission investigated the company for possible violations of the Foreign Corrupt Practices Act for knowingly using monkeys that were illegally captured in national parks and protected wild habitats.